1st Galician Uhlans (Ritter von Brudermann's): Coalition Wars

-In 1795, detachments of the regiment fought at Savona and San Giacomo, where Captain Brochowsky earned the Order of Maria Theresa.
+1795: Detachments of the regiment fought at Savona and San Giacomo, where Captain Brochowsky earned the Order of Maria Theresa.
 Battles at Voltri and Loano.

-1796 Six squadrons fought at Voltri, Milessimo, Codogno and Lodi.
-There, Captain von Domokos covered the retreat of the Sebottendorf Corps with the Lieutenant Colonel – 2nd Squadron and earned the Order of Maria Theresa.
+1796: Six squadrons fought at Voltri, Milessimo, Codogno and Lodi.
+There, Captain von Domokos covered the retreat of the Sebottendorf Corps with the Lieutenant Colonel's 2nd Squadron and earned the Order of Maria Theresa.
 After the fighting at the beginning of August, two squadrons joined the Davidivich Corps, the others the main army.
 The latter then fought at Calliano, Bassano, Castellaro and la Favorita and were pushed with the rest of Wurmser's troops into the fortress of Mantua, in the defense of which they participated.
 The 2nd Majors Division fought at Caldiero, Arcole and Rivoli.

-1797 After the capitulation of Mantua, the six squadrons that had been deployed there moved to the hereditary lands.
-The 2nd Majors Division withdrew to Carinthia and had no combat activity.
+1797: After the capitulation of Mantua, the six squadrons that had been deployed there moved to the hereditary lands.
+The 2nd Major's Division withdrew to Carinthia and had no combat activity.
 After the armistice, a squadron was used in the occupation of Dalmatia.

-1799 Commanded back to Germany, the regiment fought in the Battle of Ostrach.
-Later it was detached to the Sztáray Corps, which remained on the Middle Rhine, where it performed patrol and patrol duty.
+1799: Commanded back to Germany, the regiment fought in the Battle of Ostrach.
+Later it was detached to the Sztáray Corps, which remained on the Middle Rhine, where it performed patrol and outpost duty.
 The regiment was involved in the defence of the posts at Kehl.

-1800 battles at Möskirch, Biberach, Schwabmünchen, in the Battle of Neresheim and at Odelzhausen.
+1800: Battles at Möskirch, Biberach, Schwabmünchen, in the Battle of Neresheim and at Odelzhausen.
 In June, Lieutenant Colonel Wallmoden undertook a foray into the Murg and Kinzig valleys.
 In late autumn, the regiment was stationed near Regensburg, from where detachments undertook various expeditions, for example under cavalry captain Karl Wilhelm von Scheibler, whose detachment was involved in a skirmish with a French cuirassier regiment near Oettingen in Bavaria.